cduggn/ccExplorer/README.md

 shared credentials file, and EC2 instance profile or ECS task definition if running on either platform.
 For more information, see [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).
 - Unblended costs are used to calculate the total cost of a resource.
 Unblended costs are the sum of the costs of all usage of a resource.
 This is the default cost tyoe returned by the tool.
 - Credits and refunds are automatically applied to your account.
 Both can be excluded from the cost data by setting the `exclude_credit` flag to `true`.
+- Cost Explorer API calls can be expensive.
+The tool will cache the results of the API calls to reduce the number of calls that need to be made.
+The cache is stored in the `~/.cloudcost` directory. [in-progress]
+- Cost Explorer API calls can be tracked using CloudTrail.
+Requests are issued against us-east-1.

 ## Installation